petpeevephobia/petpeevephobia/README.md

 I've been a self-taught programmer since 2020, so trust me when I say I am _passionate_ about the things I build.

 Currently I'm building projects incorporating fullstack and automation.
 That's what I'm best at.
-Check out my favourite buildd:
+Check out my favourite builds:
 - [Solvia Mini](https://github.com/petpeevephobia/solvia-mini): A free SEO audit tool for early founders
 - [PorscheLens](https://github.com/petpeevephobia/porsche-appreciation-predictor): A multimodal AI/ML system that predicts the value of a Porsche
 - [Qamar](https://github.com/petpeevephobia/qamar-bot): A Telegram bot that creates new Obsidian notes from voice messages